isabella232/journeys.en/help/using/alpha/alpha-segment-trigger.md

     >[!NOTE]
     >
-    >Individuals belonging to a segment that doesn't have the selected identity (namespace) among their different identities cannot enter the journey.
+    >Individuals belonging to a segment that does not have the selected identity (namespace) among their different identities cannot enter the journey.

 1. Click **[!UICONTROL Ok]** to confirm.
 You can then leverage available activities to build your journey.